dmachard/extensiveautomation-server/README_pypi.md

 | Twitter | https://twitter.com/Extensive_Auto |
 | | |

-**ExtensiveAutomation**  is a generic automation framework for integration, regression and end-to-end usages.
+**ExtensiveAutomation**  is a generic automation framework in full Python for integration, regression and end-to-end usages.
 The framework provided a rich and collaborative workspace environment.
-The server can run on both Python 2 and Python 3, and also run on Linux and Windows.
-Note: No more support provided with Python 2!

 ## Installation

 1. Run the following command